N+: Reception

 The Xbox Live Arcade version of N+ scored favorably amongst critics, receiving perfect scores from both GamePro and Official Xbox Magazine UK.
 Eurogamers Dan Whitehead said "Purely on the basis that it's a wonderful concept executed with no small amount of wit and style, N+ comes highly recommended - at least to those with a taste for such punishing gameplay.
 It's obscenely generous in the number of levels you get to play with, while the multiplayer modes provide even more incentive to keep playing."
 1UP.coms Nick Suttner called the game "a perfect fit on Live Arcade and is exponentially more entertaining to play with a few friends from your couch.
 The nuts and bolts hold up as fantastically as ever, and the presentation is spot-on; it's all the more tragic that a few correctable details keep it from being something truly special."

 GameSpot commented, "Regardless of your jumping skill, platforming history, or dodging prowess, N+ is sure to leave you equally nonplussed and wanting more," while IGN stated, "N+ is just plain fun to play.
 The controls feel nice and the levels are creative and addictive."

 N+ won the 2008 Popvox Award for Best Console/PC game.
 GameSpot gave 8.0/10 for PSP and DS versions.
-In GameSpot's "Best of 2008" the game was nominated in some categories ("Best downloadable content", "Best cooperative multiplayer", "Best implementation of user-generated content", "Best Platformer" and "Best PSP game") but did not win any of them.
+In GameSpots "Best of 2008" the game was nominated in some categories ("Best downloadable content", "Best cooperative multiplayer", "Best implementation of user-generated content", "Best Platformer" and "Best PSP game") but did not win any of them.

-It was also nominated for Best Platform Game on the Nintendo DS in IGN's 2008 video game awards.
+It was also nominated for Best Platform Game on the Nintendo DS in IGNs 2008 video game awards.

-N+ was also named as one of the 1001 Video Games You Must Play Before You Die.
+N+ was also named in the 2010 reference book 1001 Video Games You Must Play Before You Die.